Available with Network Analyst license.

 Note:The addition + and subtraction - operators cannot be used on a cost attribute.

 The + and - operators were added at ArcGIS Pro 2.3.
 The evaluators will produce an error in older versions of the software.

 Since the element script evaluator calculates its values at the time of analysis, this evaluator tends to negatively affect analysis performance.
-Try to use another evaluator if possible.
+Use another evaluator if possible.

-The element script evaluators written in VBScript execute much faster than those written in Python.
-You should try to use VBScript for this reason; however, keep in mind the following points when choosing a scripting language:
+The element script evaluators written in VBScript execute faster than those written in Python.
+You should use VBScript for this reason; however, keep in mind the following when choosing a scripting language:

 Same as Default

-There is a default evaluator type under each Source category.
+There is a default evaluator type for each Source category.
 When a source evaluator type is set to Same as Default, it uses the evaluator that is set as default.

 Same as Along

 When a source evaluator type in the Edges category is set to Same as Along, it uses the evaluator that is used by the source feature Street (Along).

 You'll need to rebuild network datasets if the changes you make require the network dataset to access its source feature classes.
 For instance, creating a field evaluator that pulls time costs from a source feature class requires the network to be rebuilt.
 Changing the geometry of source features requires the network dataset to be rebuilt.
 However, the network doesn't need to be rebuilt with other types of evaluators, since these evaluators don't draw information directly from the source feature classes.